 Do you have stomatitis?
 Would you know if you did?
+Although it may sound like it refers to your stomach, stomat is actually Greek for “mouth.”
 Stomatitis is a catch-all term for a sore or inflamed mouth.
 It can occur anywhere in your mouth including on your lips, tongue, inner cheeks, your hard or soft palate, and your gingival tissue (gums).
+While not dangerous or life-threatening, Stomatitis can be uncomfortable and can make it difficult to eat, drink, talk, and sleep.
+There are several different types of Stomatitis including cold sores, canker sores, general irritations, etc. Is each treated differently?
+Actually, treatments for Stomatitis do vary.
 Stomatitis can be very disruptive by making it difficult to talk, eat, drink, and even sleep.
 Read on to learn more about Stomatitis in today’s blog.

 Types of Irritation